-- 494 where now the hazard H depends only on the dynamical conditions D and the - regional warming R. Note that (5) does not imply that D and R are - independent; they share a common dependence through G, hence storylines - of R may be correlated with storylines of D. This is precisely the basis of the - 498 approach of [16]. - 499 Interestingly, imposing a global-mean warming target builds in a relationship - between the climate sensitivity S and the climate forcing F. This is in contrast
+According to the causal linkages represented in figure 4, this factorizes to where now the hazard H depends only on the dynamical conditions D and the regional warming R. Note that (5.5) does not imply that D and R are independent; they share a common dependence through G, hence storylines of R may be correlated with storylines of D. This is precisely the basis of the approach of [16].

-- to the traditional scenario-driven formulation of climate risk, where these - quantities are treated as independent.
-[In (3), S, as a property of the climate - system, would be assumed independent of F.] Such a relationship expresses - the policy-relevant information that society will need to act more aggressively - on controlling emissions if climate sensitivity turns out to be high, but may - allow itself more time if climate sensitivity turns out to be low. - 507 If R is taken to be a deterministic function of G, i.e. the uncertainty in R is - considered to be mainly epistemic, then (5) simplifies to
+Interestingly, imposing a global-mean warming target builds in a relationship between the climate sensitivity S and the climate forcing F. This is in contrast with the traditional scenariodriven formulation of climate risk, where these quantities are treated as independent.
+[In (5.3), S, as a property of the climate system, would be assumed independent of F.] Such a relationship expresses the policy-relevant information that society will need to act more aggressively on controlling emissions if climate sensitivity turns out to be high, but may allow itself more time if climate sensitivity turns out to be low.